How To Become a Theme Park Architect Content

 - Be passionate: be passionate and enthusiastic about the opportunity to speak with one of these companies in person.

-- Be realistic: interviewing with large firms or companies and be a slow process.
+- Be realistic: interviewing with large firms or companies can be a slow process.

 - Be honest: about your unique skills, talents, and work history